Cubs vs. Cardinals Player Props Betting Odds

 Bellinger Stats

-- Bellinger has nine doubles, a triple, seven home runs, 13 walks and 19 RBI (36 total hits).
-He's also swiped nine bases.
+- Bellinger has 37 hits with nine doubles, a triple, seven home runs, 13 walks and 19 RBI.
+He's also stolen nine bases.

-- Bellinger hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .286 with three doubles, two walks and an RBI.
+- Bellinger hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games